-Prerequisites: LDSP 230 or 240 or GOVT 101 or SOWK 201 or BUSN 300 all with grade of C- or higher.
+Prerequisites: LDSP 240 or SOWK 201.

 This course examines models of change with particular emphasis on group processes and the role of leadership.
 Change is explored as a process that presents opportunities and challenges for internal and external change.
 The course analyzes resistance to change and how leadership processes can be developed and employed to facilitate and motivate change.
 Techniques for effective communication, intervention, and conflict resolution are reviewed.
 Analytical methods to identify the need for change and individuals' readiness for change are discussed.